ppy/osu-wiki/news/2015/2015-04-08-monthly-beatmapping-contest-8-results.md

 After all the mappers had been working hard away at their mapsets for this slower paced song, the results are in and the winner has been decided.
 This one was a osu!standard map only, so no taiko, ctb or mania difficulties this time around!

-The winner of the contest was [Damnae](https://osu.ppy.sh/users/989377) with a score of 175 points.
-This is a solid 13 point lead over [Cherry Blossom](https://osu.ppy.sh/users/1156742), who scored 162 points from the judges to get second place.
-Not far behind with only a 4 point difference was a two way tie for third between [Frey](https://osu.ppy.sh/users/695678) and [Shadren](https://osu.ppy.sh/users/745494), who both got 158 points.
+The winner of the contest was ::Damnae::{ user-id=989377 } with a score of 175 points.
+This is a solid 13 point lead over ::Cherry Blossom::{ user-id=1156742 }, who scored 162 points from the judges to get second place.
+Not far behind with only a 4 point difference was a two way tie for third between ::Frey::{ user-id=695678 } and [Shadren](https://osu.ppy.sh/users/745494), who both got 158 points.

 This map is going to be bundled into the installer for the game along with 6 months of supporter and a mapper title for the winning entry, but for those who would like to play it right now, you can find it [here](https://osu.ppy.sh/beatmaps/671412).
 Make sure you give it a go, as the map definitely earned its place as a first place score.